skillsreactor/skillsreactor.com/_posts/2020-12-21-building-a-command-line-rpg-with-nodejs-adding-actions.md

 Throughout these actions we are going to be using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals){:target="_blank"} to easily place values from our variables and JavaScript expressions inside of strings.
 This greatly simplifies generating our console messages to the player, which we would otherwise need to build up using the concatenation operator, `+`.

-Our functions do not reference the `this` keyword inside of their function bodies, so it is perfectly fine to use [arrow expressions](https://youtu.be/fQ6QP6P8u3Y){:target="_blank"}.
+Our functions do not reference the `this` keyword inside of their function bodies, so it is perfectly fine to use arrow expressions.
 Because these functions are declared outside of any other function declaration, any use of the `this` keyword would refer to the global object.

+{%- include related-video.html vid="fQ6QP6P8u3Y" -%}

 ## Making Enemies